istio/istio.io/content/blog/2018/data-plane-setup/index.md

 -A ISTIO_REDIRECT -p tcp -j REDIRECT --to-ports 15001
 {{< /text >}}

-From the output above, it is now clear that all the incoming traffic to port 80, which is where our application is listening is now `REDIRECTED` to port `15001`, which is the istio-proxy (envoy) listen port.
-The same holds true for the outgoing traffic too.
+The output above clearly shows that all the incoming traffic to port 80, which is the port our `red-demo` application is listening, is now `REDIRECTED` to port `15001`, which is the port that the `istio-proxy`, an Envoy proxy,  is listening.
+The same holds true for the outgoing traffic.

 This brings us to the end of this post.
-I hope it helped to de-mystify how Istio manages to plugin its data-plane components into an existing deployment, mainly injection of the sidecar containers and traffic routing to the proxy.
+I hope it helped to de-mystify how Istio manages to inject the sidecar proxies into an existing deployment and how Istio routes the traffic to the proxy.

 > Update: In place of istio-init, there now seems to be an option of using the new CNI, which removes the need for the init container and associated privileges.
 This [`istio-cni`] (<https://github.com/istio/cni>) plugin sets up the pods' networking to fulfill this requirement in place of the current Istio injected pod `istio-init` approach.